Bleeding

 Tourniquets

-5. Note the time of application and inform medical staff.
-You could write the time on the tourniquet.
+- Note the time of application and inform medical staff.
+You should write the time on the tourniquet where possible.

-6. Do not remove the tourniquet, only a medical professional can do this.
+- Do not remove the tourniquet once applied, only a medical professional should do this.

 Nose bleeds